 - Ketchup - No real sub for ketchup but I guess you could use BBQ if you really had to!

-- Sambal -This is the trick to my thousand island.... but if you can't find it, you can use sriracha... but maybe only ½ tbsp as it's much spicier than sambal.
+- Sambal -This is the trick to my thousand island.... but if you can't find it, you can use sriracha... but maybe only ½ tablespoon as it's much spicier than sambal.

 - Wickle's Pickles Relish - Honestly, this is the only relish that matters!
 It's sweet, spicy, and SO flavorful!
 This is the brand that I use in my macaroni salad, deviled eggs, and more!
 It's the best!